koxu1996/koxu1996.github.io/Upgrade-to-Casper-node-v1.4.5.md

     `cd ~; curl -sSf genesis.casperlabs.io/casper/1_4_5/stage_upgrade.sh | sudo bash -`

+## 1.4.4 config change

-# Note:  The install script will modify your current running config in `/etc/casper/1_4_4/config.toml`.
+The install script will modify your current running config in `/etc/casper/1_4_4/config.toml`.

 This section of the script is increasing the value for max_global_state_size.
 There is a small chance that we will exceed the configured space prior to the 1.4.5 upgrade point.
 If so, this will allow your node to continue properly after your node automatically restarts.